thirdiron/browzine-discovery-service-adapters/README.md

 ## Browser Compatibility and Support

-Enhancements and Bugfixes should be developed against the ES5 standard and tested against evergreen browsers and IE10+.
+Enhancements and Bugfixes should be developed against the ES5 standard and tested against evergreen browsers and IE11+.
+Care should be taken to validate JavaScript features used are available in IE11+ and evergreen browsers to gain the widest customer base support as possible.
+See, https://caniuse.com/#feat=es5

 ## Installation